compendio/goldbug-manual/README.md

 ### 6.3 Additional security feature: MELODICA: Calling with a Gemini

-MELODICA stands for "Multi-Encrypted LOng DIstance Calling" - translated into English: "Multiple-Encrypted Calls over a Long Distance"
+MELODICA stands for "Multi-Encrypted LOng DIstance Calling" – that means: "Multiple-Encrypted Calls over a Long Distance"

 The MELODICA symbol is therefore also a keyboard of a musical instrument.

-Illustration: MELODICA symbol
+Picture: MELODICA symbol

 ![Abbildung: MELODICA-Symbol](/images/melodica.gif)

 The MELODICA button performs the calling function.
 The Cryptographic Calling has been developed by the Spot-On kernel project and secures the connection via an immediately renewed end-to-end encryption by transmitting the password via the symmetrical connection of the echo protocol.
-Cryptographic Calling with the MELODICA button means calling a friend like a phone - only that it creates a secure end-to-end encryption.
+Cryptographic Calling with the MELODICA button means calling a friend like with a phone - only that it creates a secure end-to-end encryption.

-The end-to-end passphrase - also known as gemini - is mapped through an AES string and should be kept secret between both parties.
-Therefore, it is important to secure the electronic transmission always well on other encryption levels (as here in the echo protocol with the asymmetric chat key and the TLS / SSL connection), if the transmission can potentially be eavesdropped.
+The end-to-end passphrase - also known as Gemini - is mapped through an AES string and should be kept secret between both parties.
+Therefore, it is important to secure the electronic transmission always very secure with further encryption levels (as here in the echo protocol with the asymmetric chat key and the TLS/SSL connection), if the transmission can potentially be eavesdropped.

 #### 6.3.1 Asymmetric Calling

-GoldBug has solved this end-to-end password transfer question by encrypting the gemini (string for symmetric encryption to be formed) asymmetrically (using the key for chat) and then encrypting again (asymmetric) SSL / TLS channel is transmitted.
+GoldBug has solved this end-to-end password transfer question by encrypting the Gemini (to be formed string for symmetric encryption) asymmetrically (using the key for chat) and then encrypting again (asymmetric) the SSL/TLS channel, over which it is transmitted.

-Gemini is the Greek term for Gemini, meaning it refers to both participants who should then know the passphrase.
+Gemini is the Greek term for Twin, meaning it refers to both participants who should then know the passphrase.

 This function thus generates a "call", a call in which the password is transmitted, which then later forms the end-to-end encryption.
 Strictly speaking, the Gemini consists of two keys or components, because the Gemini is authenticated by another process: This further component is also called MAC-Hash, as explained above.